play style

 losing renown

-you can't lose renown even if you lose your levels but you can lose rank in an organization
+you can't lose renown unless you lose your levels but you can lose rank in an organization

 chapter 7:treasure